Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 Positional parameters, such as Position, Orientation, Scale, etc... must be set in this object.
 All the element models will be located and transformed according to the specified values.

 Prior to un update of the class, the initialization method, Init(),  should be executed.
 This method will initialize the element and subsequently all of its models.
 If a scenario model has been previously initialized it will not be synchronized with the rest of the object models.

+Every scenario element has its own transform function with its own transform matrix.
+This matrix will be set to every model of the element.
+According to transformation matrix values, the actor will be updated.
+The transformed mesh will be available by retrieving the actor.

 Please refer to the Doxygen documentation and the Examples_ section if you want to know more about this class.